TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 12/Matthew 12.15.md

 ---

-And Jesus perceiving [it] withdrew from thence: and many followed him; and he healed them all,
+Jesus, perceiving that, withdrew from there.
+Great multitudes followed him; and he healed them all,